 Before I tell you about my day, let me tell you a bit about the BACD and how you can get involved too!

-This in blue is taken directly from their website’s “About the BACD” section…
+The text in blue below is taken directly from their website’s “About the BACD” section…

 “The British Academy of Cosmetic Dentistry was formed in November 2003 by a group of dentists, many of them leading practitioners in the field of cosmetic dentistry, who saw a need to share their knowledge with others.
 The aim is to create a dynamic, active group of dentists and laboratory technicians; however, the role of all other members of the team – hygienists, practice managers and assistants – in the overall aesthetic experience are equally important.

 We plan to create an environment where everyone can come together to share their knowledge and experiences so that everyone can become better at what they do – regardless of their level of prior knowledge.
 Currently, any dentist can offer cosmetic dentistry irrespective of their training or experience beyond the basic dental degree.
 There are no specialist qualifications and no specialist register.
 Techniques constantly progress and the public is becoming increasingly dentally educated and discerning so it’s essential to stay up-to-date.”

 If you’re a UK dental student reading this then you can also sign up to be a BACD Student Member via their website – it is very reasonable at £30